Kauai: The Food that Keeps Me Coming Back

 This is not the menu, this is just the specials board, Jan 2024.

-This was a real treat the last time we were on the island and I can’t wait to go back in a week or two.
+This was a real treat the last time we were on the island and I can’t wait to go back.
 Before you go know the protocol here: You stand in line and order and then you’ll be given a table assignment by the person at the register.
 The seating is limited but resist the urge to ‘grab a table.’
 Once your order is in the staff will take care of everything–which is a huge relief with two little ones.

 Poke Salad, Puakea Grill.